Iowa Lottery players can receive a receipt every time they check or cash a lotto or instant-scratch ticket.

 For more information, see our Sign Your Ticket FAQ page.

 Don't be scammed!
-If you ever have a concern about the Iowa Lottery, its products or operations, please call the lottery immediately at 515-725-7900 or e-mail us at firstname.lastname@example.org.
-If you have a security-related concern, please report it directly to the Iowa Lottery Security Department at 515-725-7888.
+If you ever have a concern about Iowa Lottery security, products or operations, please call the lottery immediately at 515-725-7900 or e-mail us at firstname.lastname@example.org.